Sadhvi Siddhali Shree: Gender Equality

 Sadhvi Siddhali Shree has been described as one of the few adherents of Jainism who have challenged the traditional custom of positing a monk above a nun.
 She advocated her position with the challenge to such a hierarchy which in turn has invited welcome, praise and criticism from within the corners of Jain community.
 Sadhvi Siddhali Shree, while has been portrayed a number of times as an important personality for spreading Jainism in United States, particularly among youths, she said for Jainism to reach to more people, “they need to raise women’s status”.

+Perimenopause

+Sadhvi Siddhali Shree is the director and producer of Balance: A Perimenopause Journey, an upcoming four-part documentary series executive produced by Alyssa Milano, scheduled for release in 2026.
+The series explores the physical, emotional, and social challenges women face during perimenopause, featuring expert insights and personal stories from diverse backgrounds.
+The project aims to raise awareness of this transitional stage in women's health and highlights the need for education, support, and open dialogue.

 TEDx

 Sadhvi Siddhali Shree spoke on TEDx stage in 2022.
-Since then, she has become the first Jain monk to give a TEDx talk.
-In her talk, she shared her personal and spiritual journey which started as an Army Combat Medic in the Iraq War to becoming a Jain monk.
+Since then, she has become the first Jain nun to give a TEDx talk.
+In her talk, she shared her personal and spiritual journey which started as an Army Combat Medic in the Iraq War to becoming a Jain nun.
 She also shared her thoughts on promoting non-violence in the community.